 Morton was Irish-born, an Ulsterman, as some other distilling families, e.g., Meagher.
 A few had English roots, e.g., Seagram, Molson, Corby, Gooderham, Worts.
 Some I presume were of Scots ethnicity such as the head of McDougall Distillery in Halifax, N.S.
 Some were, I believe, Loyalist, say Smith Sherman Halliday of Maitland, ON (Borst, Halliday & Co.
 Distillery)*.
 John P. Wiser in Prescott and Hiram Walker in Windsor were American-born.

-The British cultural connection to whisky was abetted by an apt market in south-central Ontario, formed as it was to a large degree by the Loyalist influx.
-There may have been few Loyalist distillers proper, although I’ve seen no definitive data considering that the United Province of Canada had a couple of hundred distilleries into the 1840s and probably many illicit ones.
+The British cultural acceptance of whisky was abetted by an apt market in south-central Ontario, formed as it was to a large degree by the Loyalist influx.
+How many Loyalist and American immigrant distillers there were proper is unknown.
+I’ve seen no definitive data considering that the United Province of Canada had a couple of hundred distilleries into the 1840s and probably many illicit ones.
 But that the Loyalist settlers formed a ready market for whisky is a reasonable inference given whisky had a correlative rise in the U.S. across the border whence they came.

 Morton’s beers would have been barley-based as for all ale and porter in the early years of brewing in North America, i.e., beer of British inspiration.
 His whisky was not, though, despite the presumed inclination of a British distiller to use barley malt or at least all-barley in the mash.